Florida Adventure Therapy for Addiction Recovery

 How Does Adventure Therapy Work?

-Outdoor activity therapy in Florida promotes recovery, growth, and development of a person's physical, social, and psychological health through the use of organized activities involving direct experience.
+Outdoor activity therapy in Florida promotes recovery, growth, and development of a person's physical, social, and psychological health through the use of organized activities.
 Moreover, adventure therapy includes the use of activities supported by traditional therapy.
 Most times, this therapy is performed in a group, which lends itself to peer support and encouragement.
-In fact, it uses the natural environment to stimulate change by employing experience, trust, and problem solving.
-After every activity, the group processes the exercise together.
-The processing involves a discussion in which therapists help clients adopt the experience and relate it to their addiction recovery goals.
+In fact, after every activity, the group processes the exercise together.
+Using the natural environment can stimulate change by employing experience, trust, and problem solving.
+Processing involves a discussion in which therapists help clients adopt the experience and relate it to their addiction recovery goals.

 Popular activities used in South Florida outdoor activity therapy for addiction include: